alexlaverty/laverty-mcgree-family-history/index.md

 The Engineer: Warrell Creek Bridge is between 120 and 130 feet, whilst Laverty's Crossing Bridge would be fully 200 feet long.

 Cr.
-Dowle: The banks are not safe, and the piles are likely to washaway at any time.
+Dowle: The banks are not safe, and the piles are likely to wash away at any time.
 On the motion of Cr.
-Wallace,the engineer was instructed to prepare detailed estimates or the bridge.
+Wallace, the engineer was instructed to prepare detailed estimates for the bridge.

 source - https://trove.nla.gov.au/newspaper/article/215032997?searchTerm=%22lavertys%20bridge%22